John Fitzallen Moore: Professional career

 His first full-time employment was at Raytheon in Waltham, Massachusetts, where he worked on radar and telemetry.
 At Hycon Eastern (Cambridge, Massachusetts; later acquired by Northrop), he moved from classified missile technology to become Systems Manager of a communications design office in Bangkok, Thailand.
 On his return, he again worked in aircraft and missile telemetry as Director of Research and Engineering at ASCOP (Princeton, New Jersey; later a division of EMR/Schlumberger).

 In 1960, he joined Lockheed Electronics in Plainfield, New Jersey, where he advanced from Manager of Operations Analysis to Scientific Advisor to the President, while contributing to "moon-bounce" communication systems and optical signal processors, and creating an infrared laboratory and corporate acquisition analysis.
 While there, he was appointed to the Lockheed Corporate Research Council, and also attended Columbia University in New York half-time.
 For the latter, his Ph.D. thesis proved experimentally that carbon dioxide in the atmosphere of Venus has enough greenhouse effect to warm its surface to the spacecraft-observed temperature of over 460 °C (860 °F).

 After receiving his doctorate, Moore created new designs in spectroscopy and fluorometry as Director of Product Development at Spex Industries in Metuchen, New Jersey.
 In 1976 he joined EMI Medical, the inventor of X-ray CT scanning, in Northbrook, Illinois.
 There, he advanced to Vice-President of Engineering, and built the team that created the first CT scanner to take a picture in under 3 seconds.
 When EMI got out of the medical electronics business, he founded Bio-Imaging Research (Lincolnshire, Illinois).
 Initially, BIR created the world's first one-second CT scanner for Toshiba, and then branched into MRI, ultrasound, and industrial x-ray scanners, including the megavolt x-ray systems that inspect trucks and cargo containers at ports and border crossings.
 He was awarded the Chicago Area High-Tech Entrepreneur of the Year in 1987 and 1989.
 In 2006, he sold BIR's medical division to Toshiba Medical, and in 2007 sold its industrial and security divisions to Varian Medical Systems.

 Moore served on several standards committees for medical imaging, and was Chairman of the Surface Weapons Board of the U.S. Naval Research Advisory Committee.
 He has published and presented numerous papers, including before the World Health Organization in Geneva.
-He retired after 27 years on the board of TC Manufacturing, and consulted in medical and radiation physics until passing away in 2018.
+He retired after 27 years on the board of TC Manufacturing, and consulted in medical and radiation physics until dying in 2018.